-was preempted by the FAA, the United States Supreme Court held that any such requirements could not "disfavor" arbitration contracts, directly or indirectly.322
+In finding that Kentucky's special requirement for a power of attorney to authorize signing a contract with an arbitration clause was preempted by the FAA, the United States Supreme Court held that any such requirements could not "disfavor" arbitration contracts, directly or indirectly.355

 Hernandez v.
 Brinker International Payroll Co., L.P.
-323 presents an important review of the "infancy doctrine" and the ability of minors to disaffirm employment (or other) contracts.
+356 presents an important review of the "infancy doctrine" and the ability of minors to disaffirm employment (or other) contracts.
 The two plaintiffs in a federal sexual harassment and Law Against Discrimination case were minors when they signed employment contracts with a restaurant chain.
 After reviewing the doctrine and the small number of cases (outside New Jersey) that considered the issue, the federal district court decided to enforce the arbitration agreements with the employment contracts.
 Because the New Jersey Supreme Court in Hojnowski v.
-Vans Skate Park, 324 and other New Jersey cases, had compelled arbitration of a minor's claim when the parent signed the arbitration agreement, the federal court concluded that the strong public policy in favor of arbitration, expressed in both state and federal cases and statutes, warranted an extension compelling arbitration when the minor signed the contracts.
-Allegations that the minor's signature was fraudulent did not preclude disavowal in absence of reliance.325
+Vans Skate Park,357 and other New Jersey cases, had compelled arbitration of a minor's claim when the parent signed the arbitration agreement, the federal court concluded that the strong public policy in favor of arbitration, expressed in both state and federal cases and statutes, warranted an extension compelling arbitration when the minor signed the contracts.
+Allegations that the minor's signature was fraudulent did not preclude disavowal in absence of reliance.358 Whether a daughter's age created an affirmative defense to enforcing an agreement, in McGinty v.
+Jia Wen Zheng359 discussed above, was delegated to the arbitrator.

-Where questions in a mass action arose whether individual plaintiffs gave the requisite consent, in part because it was unclear whether differing Terms and Conditions had been provided to them by an agent, the Third Circuit remanded for discovery.326
+Where questions in a mass action arose as to whether individual plaintiffs gave the requisite consent, in part because it was unclear whether differing Terms and Conditions had been provided to them by an agent, the Third Circuit remanded for discovery.360